Big powers meet at U.N. on "weak" U.S. Syria draft

 British Foreign Secretary William Hague and French Foreign Minister Alain Juppe are among those who have confirmed that they will attend Monday’s debate, which is aimed at taking stock of the pro-democracy uprisings that have toppled governments in countries including Libya, Egypt and Tunisia.

-Additional reporting by John Irish in Paris and Arshad Mohammed in Washington; Editing by Eric Walsh and Vicki Allen
+Additional reporting by John Irish in Paris and Arshad Mohammed in Washington; Editing by Eric Walsh and Christopher Wilson